mit-ll/CEP/cosim/README.md

 Also, there are riscv_wrapper.dump (created from objdump to help track the PC), riscv_wrapper.elf (to preload to main memory) and riscv_wrapper.hex files are created by Make under each test directory.

+**Note**: for version 3.3 or later, directory **.../cosim/drivers/bootbare** is removed and the official bootrom generation Makefile is adjusted to also produce the bootrom image for simulation.

 ## Building ISA tests for simulation ##

-As of version 2.7 or later, ISA (Instruction-Set-Architecture) tests are added to simulation to improve overall chip coverages.
+For version 2.7 or later, ISA (Instruction-Set-Architecture) tests are added to simulation to improve overall chip coverages.

 **All ISA tests are re-used from https://github.com/riscv/riscv-tests.git repository**.